-7

 Mobile Usage

 Mobile broadband is different from fixed internet service in that it is designed for continuous use on the go.
 Having both fixed and mobile broadband connections is critical for households to ensure voice and data options are available to users as needed or desired.
-This chart shows the percent of households in the community that have a mobile broadband plan and device compared to other communities
+This chart shows the percentage of households in the community that have a mobile broadband plan and device, compared to other communities.

-100%

-How Mobile Internet is Used

 Some households use their mobile internet service as a backup or supplemental way to go online.
 For others, mobile internet service is the primary (or only) way to access the internet at home.
 This chart shows how households that subscribe to mobile service use those mobile internet subscriptions.